-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings in part.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
 There are no fixed crawl boards to the roof void areas.
-Roof space inspection was limited to head and shoulders.
+Roof space inspection was heavily limited to the rear two trap hatches with no access made to the trap hatch over the main staircase.